 \section{Conclusion}

-We introduce \name as a novel, flexible architecture that enables conditional sequence generation models to achieve state-of-the-art performance in predicting potential outcomes under specific conditions.
-We demonstrate that \name excels in the conditional generation of longitudinal sequences, making precise local edits while preserving global integrity. \name also has stronger generalizability to new sequences than state-of-the-art baselines.
-Moreover, under counterfactual inference assumptions, \name accurately estimates counterfactual outcomes over time, outperforming baselines in settings with high time-varying confounding bias. \name even outperforms state-of-the-art conditional generation models in zero-shot counterfactual generation.
-Further, we show that interventions directly on \name's temporal concepts can generate counterfactual patients such that their trajectories are shifted toward healthier outcomes.
+\name is a flexible approach that \textit{learns temporal concepts} for conditional sequence generation and potential outcomes prediction under specific conditions.
+Extensive experiments show that temporal concepts introduced in \name contribute to overall model performance.
+Controlling for model, time, and space complexity, temporal concepts generally yield \textit{faster convergence} (Sec.~\ref{appendix:train}).
+Across 8 biological, medical, and financial datasets, \name excels in the conditional generation of longitudinal sequences, making \textit{precise local edits while preserving global integrity}. \name also has \textit{stronger generalizability} to new sequences than non-\name counterparts.
+Under counterfactual inference assumptions, \name \textit{accurately estimates counterfactual outcomes over time}, outperforming baselines in settings with high time-varying confounding bias. \name even outperforms SOTA conditional generation models in \textit{zero-shot counterfactual generation}.
+Further, we show that \textit{interventions directly} on \name's temporal concepts can generate counterfactual patients such that their trajectories are shifted toward healthier outcomes.
 This capability has the potential to help discover clinical interventions that could alleviate a patient's symptoms.
-Limitations and future directions are discussed in Appendix~\ref{appendix:conc}.
-We believe that \name's controllable sequence editing can help realize the promise of virtual cells and patients to facilitate large-scale \textit{in silico} experimentation of molecules, cells, and tissues~\cite{fda, bunne2024build, li2025digital}.
+Limitations and future directions are discussed in Sec.~\ref{appendix:conc}.
+We believe that \name's controllable sequence editing can help realize the promise of virtual cells and patients to facilitate large-scale \textit{in silico} experimentation of molecules, cells, and tissues.